-Interaction of Gas Messengers with Mitochondria in Health and DiseaseSubmit Manuscript no this topic Topic Articles: 0
+Interaction of Gas Messengers with Mitochondria in Health and DiseaseSubmit Manuscript on this topic

 Mitochondria in eukaryotic cells influence many essential intracellular processes such as energy supply, reactive oxygen species mediated signaling and oxidative damage, programmed cell death, turnover of Ca++, several metabolic pathways related to lipid and protein metabolism.
 The majority of these processes occur downstream of mitochondria and are fairly well understood.
 In contrast, it is less clear how mitochondrial functions are regulated from the upstream side and how upstream regulatory signaling are transformed by mitochondria into downstream physiological and pathological manifestations of health and diseases.
 Endogenous gaseous messengers, such as nitric monoxide, carbon monoxide, hydrogen sulfite, and more recently uncovered methane (NO, CO, H2S, CH4, respectively) are known to have a high affinity to different segments of mitochondria, efficiently modulating their functions.
 This suggests that endogenous gas messengers orchestrate a reach pallet of pathways mediated by mitochondria.